 Evolution of Spring Framework

-The Spring Framework was first released in 2004.
+The framework was first released under the Apache 2.0 license in June 2003.
 After that there has been a significant major revision, such as Spring 2.0 provided XML namespaces and AspectJ support, Spring 2.5 provide annotation-driven configuration, Spring 3.0 provided a Java-based @Configuration model.
 The latest release of the spring framework is 4.0. it is released with the support for Java 8 and Java EE 7 technologies.
 Though you can still use Spring with an older version of java, the minimum requirement is restricted to Java SE 6.
 Spring 4.0 also supports Java EE 7 technologies, such as java message service (JMS) 2.0, java persistence API (JPA) 2.1, Bean validation 1.1, servlet 3.1, and JCache.

 Spring Framework Architecture